The idea of getting premiums returned to you from an insurer you’ve been paying for years sounds very enticing, doesn’t it? Can it be true?

 Yes, it can be — if you pay for an additional rider each month when you pay your disability insurance policy premiums.
 The rider is called a return-of-premium rider (ROP).

-Let’s look at what exactly this rider is, how it works, what it costs, and if it’s worth adding to your disability policy.
-But first, a quick primer on disability insurance so you’ll know what you’re attaching the rider, too.
+Let’s look at what exactly this rider is, how it works, what it costs, and if it’s worth adding to your disability insurance:

 The number one reason people buy disability insurance is to receive a percentage of their regular paycheck from the disability insurer if they become ill or get injured and lose their ability to earn an income.